 Kilohana: The Math Center

-In order to prioritize the health and safety of our student visitors, staff, faculty, and everyone’s ‘ohana, we have kept our tutoring services online for the Fall 2021 semester.
-Visit our Fall 2021 Operations page for updates and available resources.
+In order to prioritize the health and safety of our student visitors, staff, faculty, and everyone’s ‘ohana, our tutoring services are currently online.
+Visit our Spring 2022 Operations page for updates and available resources.
 We remain dedicated to our mission of supporting the learning of UH Hilo students and look forward to continuing to service you during these uncertain times.

 Math peer staff are qualified students majoring or minoring in Mathematics (or another natural science) who have demonstrated a keen interest in math and a desire to share what they have learned with others.
 Our staff are proficient in a wide range of math topics including College Algebra, pre-Calculus, and Calculus.
 Some are able to tutor math from other natural science courses or other upper-division math courses as well.

 The staff work to help students reduce their level of "math anxiety" and create an atmosphere which encourages students to discuss homework and other math concepts so student visitors can eventually become confident and independent learners.

 Mahalo and we hope to see you soon!

 -- Corin Kim , Kilohana STEM Coordinator